 How do People get Genital Herpes?

 People get herpes by having sex with someone who has the disease.
 “Having sex” means anal, vaginal, or oral sex.
 HSV-1 and HSV-2 can be found in and released from the sores that the viruses cause.
-The viruses can also be released from skin that does not appear to have a sore.
-Generally, a person can only get HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
+The viruses can also be released from the skin that does not appear to have a sore.
+Generally, a person can only get an HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
 Transmission can occur from an infected partner who does not have a visible sore and may not know that he or she is infected.

 HSV-1 can cause sores in the genital area and infections of the mouth and lips, so-called “fever blisters.”
 HSV-1 infection of the genitals is caused by mouth to genital or genital to genital contact with a person who has HSV-1 infection.